baseboxorg/community-node/README.md

 # The TRON Community Node Project

 On May 31, 2018, Tron Labs will launch the Main Net and thus transition the TRX cryptocurrency away from the Ethereum blockchain to one managed by Tron Labs.
+Beginning On June 25th, the TRX coinholders will vote in daily elections to choose 27 organizations to run their blockchain network.
+These organizations will become Super Representatives who operate computer servers called 'nodes.'

-This new network will be supported by nodes, and 27 of those nodes will be **elected** by the TRX coinholders to be Super Representatives, and produce blocks.
-The bigger Super Representative organizations own enough TRX to vote themselves to the position.
-The smaller Super Representatives must work a little harder for the votes.
+Tron Labs will pay these nodes 32 TRX coins for every block of data produced.
+The 27 nodes will take turns creating these blocks at the rate of 1 per second, or about 2 blocks each per minute.

-Every day these 27 Super Representatives will rotate through producing blocks, and earning the block rewards of 32 TRX per second.
 That's a little more than 2,750,000 TRX per day at an average of about 100,000 TRX per Super Representative.

 The Super Representatives will earn TRX daily, but in order to maintain elected power those Super Representatives must provide benefits to the TRX voters who elected them.
 In addition to benefitting the Tron community with support initiatives, a Super Representative may wish to share its rewards directly with the TRX voters who elect it every day.